 This grain-free dry dog food includes omega-3 and 6 fatty acids that promote a shiny and healthy Labradoodle coat.
-To facilitate a healthy joint and hip function, Merrick includes chondroitin and glucosamine.
+To facilitate healthy joint and hip function, Merrick includes chondroitin and glucosamine.
 Manufactured in Hereford, TX, this dog food is prepared with high food safety rules in mind.

 American Journey Chicken & Sweet Potato Recipe